appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/external-image-registry.md

 :::info

-If your registry is not using `https`, you may get an error during docker/podman push step.
+If your registry is not using HTTPS, you may get an error during the Docker/Podman push step.

 You need to add your registry as an insecure registry.
-Please check the [Insecure Registries](#insecure-registries) section to configure an `http` registry.
+Please check the [Insecure Registry](#insecure-registry) section to configure an HTTP registry.

 :::